 Ice and Epsom Salts Are Your New Best Friends

 Ice is very important following training when you’re rehabbing an ACL repair or reconstruction – whether that training is sport specific, PT itself, or the strength/flexibility program you’re following at home.
 It will become less critical the further out from surgery you get, but as you start working more of your old training back in, don’t forget to ice afterward.
 Swelling and inflammation puts pressure on all the components surrounding.
 You don’t want further damage.
 If you haven’t already invested in a good ice wrap, do so ASAP.
 I have one for the knee that contains three ice packs and fully ensconces my knee in a brace-like wrap.
 I’d literally fight you over it if you tried to take it.
 Conversely, if you haven’t just finished a training session or workout, epsom salt baths (as hot as you can stand them) work wonders.
 I don’t know why the salts help relieve fatigued muscles and joints, but they do.
 Don’t neglect ice or the hot salt baths.
-They are essential tool in recovery.
+They are essential tools in recovery.

 Massage the Scar Tissue